openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 > **NOTE**: Since the OpenVINO™ 2022.1 release, the following development tools: Model Optimizer, Post-Training Optimization Tool, Model Downloader and other Open Model Zoo tools, Accuracy Checker, and Annotation Converter are not part of the installer.
 These tools are now only available on [pypi.org](https://pypi.org/project/openvino-dev/).

-Among the model developer tools you can find e.g. Model Optimizer which imports, converts, and optimizes models, and Model Downloader which gives you access to the collection of pre-trained deep learning public and intel-trained models.
+Among the model developer tools you can find e.g. Model Optimizer which imports, converts, and optimizes models, and Model Downloader which gives you access to a collection of pre-trained deep learning public and intel-trained models.

 For details, visit [pypi.org](https://pypi.org/project/openvino-dev/) site.